Metrology Laboratory Services

-The Nevada State Department of Agriculture, Division of Measurement Standards, Weights and Measurement, Metrology Laboratory, in Sparks and Las Vegas, is recognized by the National Institute of Standards and Technology (NIST) for traceability of measurement standards to the national standards of mass and volume.
+The Nevada State Department of Agriculture, Division of Measurement Standards, Metrology Laboratory, in Sparks, is recognized by the National Institute of Standards and Technology (NIST) for traceability of measurement standards to the national standards of mass and volume.

 Fees are $95.00 per hour, minimum charge of 2 hours, for all services performed at the metrology laboratory unless you are a Registered Service Agent (RSA) in the State of Nevada.
 The RSA fee is $75 per hour.
 The fee schedule is in accordance with Nevada Administrative Code (NAC) 581.210.2(d)

 services should be scheduled; the laboratory schedules one to two months in

 at Metrology@agri.nv.gov or call (775)

 353-3794 to schedule a calibration service; or to ask questions regarding the

 The goal is a turnaround time of 5 to 14 working days depending on the number

 of items and complexity of the calibration.
 Please remember that weights must